-Residential Purchase Agreement, Paragraph 3H(2) "Obtaining the loan(s) specified above is a contingency of this Agreement unless otherwise agreed in writing."
+Residential Purchase Agreement, Paragraph 8A(1) "This Agreement is.... contingent upon Buyer obtaining the loan(s) specified."

-Residential Purchase Agreement, Paragraph 14B(4) "Continuation of Contingency: Even after the end of the time specified in 14B(1) and before Seller cancels this Agreement, if at all, pursuant to 14C, Buyer retains the right to either (i) in writing remove remaining contingencies, or (ii) cancel this Agreement based upon a remaining contingency or Seller's failure to Deliver the specified items."
+Residential Purchase Agreement, Paragraph 14B(4) "Continuation of Contingency: Even after the end of the time specified in paragraph 3L and before Seller cancels this Agreement, if at all, pursuant to 14C, Buyer retains the right to either (i) in writing remove remaining contingencies, or (ii) cancel this Agreement based upon a remaining contingency or Seller's failure to Deliver the specified items."